So what is the best way to learn Chinese? Learning Chinese can be a challenge, especially if you are a beginner.

 When it comes to Mandarin Chinese, the first and most important thing you need to consider is whether you want to learn the traditional or the simplified alphabet.

-Simplified characters refer to about a third of the traditional characters that have been modified to be written in a simpler format.
+Simplified characters refer to about a third of the traditional characters that have been modified to a simpler written format.
 These characters were added around the 1950s with the sole purpose of increasing literacy rates.

 It is a lot easier to learn the simplified characters as they are widely used in Mainland China.
 Places like Hong Kong, Taiwan or Singapore still use traditional characters but the use of simplified is becoming more prevalent especially in education and business.